Important Testing Info

 How to arrange your asymptomatic test

-Your test results will be ready within 24-48 hours.
-How to register and retrieve your test results.
+- Your test results will be ready within 24-48 hours.

-Individuals who test negative will be notified via email from Careevolve@lknotification.com.
-You will then be able to register and log in to see your test results.
+- Individuals who test negative will be notified via email from Careevolve@lknotification.com.
+After registering, you will be able to log in to see your test results.

 Daily symptom checker